masonjwhite/fun-with-webpack/README.md

 ## Structure

-Each directory is a different "project" (e.g. containing its own Webpack configuration, dev server and Babel configuration).
+Each directory is a different "project" (e.g. containing its own Webpack configuration, Webpack dev-server and Babel configuration).

 This project is not intended to be a boilerplate, but rather a learning tool for setting up Webpack, Babel and TypeScript projects from scratch.